sjpierce/piercer/README.md

   - Add assertthat checks on *rxx.NL()* arguments in `R/NL-SEM_Reliability.R`.
-  - Add testthat unit tests for *rxx.NL()*.
   - Add more testthat unit tests for various functions.
-  - Add a function to compute confidence intervals for Pearson correlations.

 ## Installation